 3. Clear the Drain

-A clogged drain can lead to water leakage and humidity problems.
+A clogged drain can lead to water leakage in your AC and humidity problems.
 Check and clear the drain regularly to prevent blockages.

 4. Schedule Professional Maintenance